jxc136/CV/README.md

 In our Makers' 'Appreciation' channel, my teammtes have said the following about me:

-* @Josh Carvell {Thank You} for all your effort you have done for our team project both on professional and personal level!
+* '@Josh Carvell {Thank You} for all your effort you have done for our team project both on professional and personal level!'
-* Big shout out to TEAM PRICELESS @Josh Carvell @Maria @Eva, @Nayla - couldn’t have achieved what we did without putting the team first everyday!!
+* 'Big shout out to TEAM PRICELESS @Josh Carvell @Maria @Eva, @Nayla - couldn’t have achieved what we did without putting the team first everyday!!'
-* Big appreciations today.
+* 'Big appreciations today.
 Massive help, guidance, patience and good humour from @Tony, @Eliza, @Andy and last, but by absolutely no means least, @Josh Carvell!
 You guys saved me today.
-You are most definitely appreciated
+You are most definitely appreciated'

 ## Education